functionland/docs/docs/RFCs/private-network.md

 ## Background
 We are using IPFS as our file system.
-But IPFS is built to use for public data, and it does not support ACL, so we need to find a way to keep user safe until our security layer become mature.
+But IPFS is built to use for public data, and it does not support ACL, so we need to find a way to keep users safe until our security layer becomes mature.

 ## Problem Statement
 We need to protect user and their data from harms and risk of public network.